 The film begins:

 But it is less like a fairy tale and more like Once Upon a Time in the West and Once Upon a Time in Hollywood (which I like less).
-Sure, both of those movies are a little bit like fairy tales; this one is too.This one is like and unlike a great many movies and jumps between genres like something that jumps a great deal, smoothly and swiftly—a grasshopper on a pogo stick or something.
+Sure, both of those movies are a little bit like fairy tales; this one is too.This one is like and unlike a great many movies and jumps between genres like . . . like something that jumps a great deal, smoothly and swiftly—a grasshopper on a pogo stick or something.

 It starts like a western with a hard-working dairy farmer splitting logs and seeing a small column of Germans driving up a dusty road while one of his daughters is hanging laundry on a line to dry, and the music is evocative of 1960s Italian westerns, some of which were directed by Enzo G. Castellari (Inglorious Bastards).